ramp4-pcar4/ramp4-pcar4/packages/ramp-core/docs/geo/layers.md

 # Geo Layer Classes

-In this doc, `Layer` refers to any class that implements the `LayerBase` interface.
+In this doc, `Layer` refers to any class that implements the `LayerInstance` generic class.

 ## Conceptual Fun - Physical vs Logical